Find out what’s happening here in Stelle this upcoming season!

 Fall Harvest Festival

 Our Harvest Festival was a huge success!
 We saw many new and familiar faces and had a day full of fun, laughter, and community.
-Children got to spend lots of time in the craft room making ghosts leaves and monster rocks as well as decorating picture frames with natural materials like sticks, leaves, and pine needles.
+Children got to spend lots of time in the craft room making ghost leaves and monster rocks as well as decorating picture frames with natural materials like sticks, leaves, and pine needles.
 There was also pumpkin painting, cookie decorating, bread making, traditional stone soup, a raffle, and a bazaar.
 There was no shortage of things to do and it all came together and created a special event.
 Thank you to our volunteers and everyone who came out to join us!
 Stay connected to learn about more events like this.

 Introduction to Permaculture with Bill and Becky Wilson